ijnek/ros2_boldbot/README.md

     ros2 launch boldbot_sim boldbot_sim_bringup.launch.py

-This launches Gazebo and spawns the Boldbot model, including a plugin that provides the topics to interact with it and a robot state publisher, so you can see it in Rviz.
+This launches Gazebo and spawns the BoldBot model, including a plugin that provides the topics to interact with it and a robot state publisher, so you can see it in Rviz.

-## Dummy robot

-Alternatively, you can launch a dummy boldbot:

-	ros2 launch boldbot_bringup boldbot_bringup_dummy.launch.py

 # Check with rviz2